MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/ad-extensions.md

 Each account, campaign, or ad group can be associated with between 2 and 20 callout ad extensions.
 If you associate one or fewer callout extensions with your account, campaign, or ad group, no callout text will serve with your ad.
 An ad may include between 2 to 4 callouts per impression.

 ![Callout Ad Extension](media/callout-ad-extension.png "Callout Ad Extension")

+### <a name="filterlinkextensions"></a>Filter Link Extensions
+With Filter Link Extensions, your ads will include one header with between 3 and 10 clickable text values that tell customers more about your business.

 ### <a name="imageextensions"></a>Image Extensions
 With Image Extensions, your ads may include an image or alternative text.